Ghost characters: In other languages

 Since Chinese characters (including Japanese kanji) have been used in East Asian countries since ancient times and have been handed down mainly by handwriting, characters have arisen with slightly different writing styles from country to country or within a single country, so-called variant Chinese characters.
-Unicode did not adopt all variations, and characters with only slight differences were inclusive and registered.
+Unicode did not adopt all variations, and characters with only slight differences were included and registered.

-On the other hand, combining simple parts of a Chinese characters to create another character has also been done in different countries and regions.
+On the other hand, combining simple parts of Chinese characters to create another character has also been done in different countries and regions.
 As a result, the same Chinese characters may be invented in different countries by coincidence with different (sometimes identical) meanings.

 As mentioned above, it is presumed that the Japanese ghost character "妛" was originally just "𡚴", which is a combination of "山" and "女", but with an accidental "一" in between.
-On the other hand, there is a Chinese character in China "妛" which is a combination of "屮", "一", and "女" Which is also a variant of "媸".
+On the other hand, there is a Chinese character in China "妛" which is a combination of "屮", "一", and "女" which is also a variant of "媸".
 However, in Unicode, "妛", which did not originally exist in Japan, was encompassed because it happened to be similar to "妛".
 Moreover, the Japanese character "妛", which is a mistake, was registered as a Unicode character.

 Also, the Japanese ghost character "閠" (lower part "玉") is thought to be a miswriting of "閏" (lower part "王").
 A 16th-century manuscript of the Japanese 15th-century Wagokuhen also has the character "閠", but it is a solitary example.
 On the other hand, the Chinese character "閠" in China is a variant of "閏", which is not a miswriting.
 This was also unified in Unicode.

-Some believe that the Japanese ghost character "岾" is a Kokuji (a uniquely Japanese kanji) meaning bald mountains, and was originally a miswriting of "岵".
+Some believe that the Japanese ghost character "岾" is a kokuji (a uniquely Japanese kanji) meaning bald mountains, and was originally a miswriting of "岵".
 In Korea, however, this character was created as a Chinese character meaning mountain pass.
 This was also unified in Unicode.